Prerequisite: prior knowledge of French

 By the end of the course, students should be able to perform many tasks at Level B1 Independent user (threshold) of the Common European Framework.

-Term 1 will cover items such as: consolidation and revision of essential basic structures including present and past tenses, adjectives, object pronouns and relative pronouns.
+Items such as consolidation and revision of essential basic structures including present and past tenses, adjectives, object pronouns and relative pronouns, future and conditional tenses, the subjunctive and the passive voice.